-Honors Options: In many courses not offered with Honors sections, students may earn Honors credit by completing Honors-caliber study with special guidance from the instructor.
+Honors Options: In many courses, students may earn Honors credit by completing Honors-caliber study with special guidance from the instructor.

 Honors Research and Independent Study: Honors College members may earn Honors credit for research, thesis, or independent study projects.
-Departmental Honors College advisers often help them find faculty specialists willing to guide them in such individual undertakings.
-Through the Honors College Research Fund small grants are awarded, on a competitive basis, to support faculty-sponsored undergraduate research projects.
+Students engage in research through the Professorial Assistant Program, Honors Research Seminars, independent study, or research appointments with faculty.
+The Honors College Research Fund provides small grants on a competitive basis to support faculty-sponsored undergraduate research projects.

-Graduate Courses: Honors College students have the opportunity to enroll in graduate courses with the approval of their advisers and their course instructors.
+Graduate Courses: Honors College students have the opportunity to enroll in graduate courses with the approval of their advisors and their course instructors.
 Many do so during the senior year, and some during the junior year or even earlier, often in substitution for advanced undergraduate courses in their fields.
 Credit earned in graduate courses is applied toward the student's undergraduate degree unless he or she obtained prior approval to be dually enrolled and was admitted to a graduate program before enrolling in the courses.